ArtiomSu/Asus-ROG-Phone-2-RGB/README.md

 2. Find it in your downloads folder and click on it to install.
 3. Grant the root request

+If you want a video guide here is a youtube video showing all the features and how to use them for release 9 [click to view](https://www.youtube.com/watch?v=8rNJtEDuV1I)

 # Animations currently available
 0. off
 1. solid one colour